devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

     - **Value**: paste the Access Token you generated in the Quay Portal before
     - Click **Create**

-- Go to the Red Hat Quay Bridge Operator overview (make sure you are in the `quay`namespace)
+- Go to the Red Hat Quay Bridge Operator overview (make sure you are in the `quay` namespace)
 - On the **Quay Integration** tile click **Create Instance**
   - Open **Credentials secret**
-    - **Namespace**: `quay`
+    - **Namespace containing the secret**: `quay`
     - **Key within the secret**: `token`
   - Copy the Quay Portal hostname (including `https://`) and paste it into the **Quay Hostname** field
   - Set **Insecure registry** to `true`
+  - Click **Create**

 And you are done with the installation and integration of Quay as your registry!
 Test if the integration works:

-- In the Quay Portal you should see your Openshift Projects are synced and represented as Quay Organizations, prefixed with `openshift_`.
+- In the Quay Portal you should see your Openshift Projects are synced and represented as Quay Organizations, prefixed with `openshift_` (you might have to reload the browser).
   - E.g. there should be a `openshift_git` Quay Organization.
 - In the OpenShift web console create a new test Project, make sure it's synced to Quay as an Organization and delete it again.